pdmosses/hyperlinked-twins/docs/browsing.md

 It also lists the line numbers and URLs of any further occurrences of the name.[^missing]

 [^title]: Browsers on mobile devices don't display title attributes.
-    Moreover, it appears that the Safari desktop browser doesn't when full-screen.
+    Moreover, it appears that the Safari desktop browser doesn't display them when viewing full-screen.

 [^missing]: It appears that the Spoofax name analysis does not always include inter-module references
     in the absence of direct imports.